apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/iostatistics.md

 This contains implementation classes to support providing statistics to applications.

-These MUST NOT be used by applications.
-If a feature is needed from this package then the provisioning of a public implementation should be raised via the Hadoop development channels.
+These MUST NOT BE used by applications.
+If a feature is needed from this package then the provisioning of a public implementation MAY BE raised via the Hadoop development channels.

 These MAY be used by those implementations of the Hadoop `FileSystem`, `AbstractFileSystem` and related classes which are not in the hadoop source tree.
-Implementors MUST BR that all this code is unstable and may change across minor point releases of Hadoop.
+Implementors need to be aware that the implementation this code is unstable and may change across minor point releases of Hadoop.